dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 **Pros**

-* Minimal representation.
+* Representation: minimal.
-* Euler angles are easy to interpret for users (when the convention is clearly defined) in comparison to axis-angle or quaternions.
+* Interpretation: easy to interpret for users (when the convention is clearly defined) in comparison to axis-angle or quaternions.

 **Cons**

-* 24 different conventions.
+* Ambiguities: 24 different conventions, infinitely many Euler angles represent the same rotation without proper limits for the angles.
-* Singularities (gimbal lock).
+* Singularity: gimbal lock.
-* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion.
+* Supported operations: all operations require conversion to another representation.

 ------